nipy/nibabel/doc/source/coordinate_systems.rst

 Introducing Someone
 *******************

-We have scanned someone called "Someone", and we have a two MRI images of their brain, a single EPI volume, and a structural scan.
+We have scanned someone called "Someone", and we have two MRI images of their brain, a single EPI volume, and a structural scan.
 In general we never use the person's name in the image filenames, but we make an exception in this case: